nkamkolkar/tictactoe/README.md

 Project Notes:
 ==============
 My goal was to simply learn Python in a bit more depth.
-I had been using python and pandas for data science activities but I was discovering Python while I was doing deeplearning certifications.
-I wanted a bit more depth understand and a broader familiarity with python so I can build tools on my own and also empathize with my engineering teams( who I work with regularly )
+This was primarily an effort for me to just get a bit more familiar with Python in an End to End way.
+Using Model View Controller design pattern with Tkinter, Object Oriented syntax, Programming sockets, and designing custom protocols are the skills I picked up through this project.
+Its been a fun few weekends.
+I am relatively new to Python and I wanted a bit more in-depth understand and a broader familiarity with python so I can build tools on my own.

 I built this out in multiple phases with evolving complexity of goals so I can go more in depth and learn along the way and apply the learned concepts.